Ngz91/dotfiles/README.md

 Also, if you wish to change your wallpaper run this commands:
 ```
 sudo pacman -S feh
-feh --bg-scale $HOME*/Downloads/some-example-image.jpg*
+feh --bg-scale $HOME/Downloads/some-example-image.jpg
 ```

 To make this changes permanent nevigate to .config/i3 on your terminal and open in vim the config file that's there.
 Then add these lines to the end of the file.
 (If you don't know how to use vim use [this cheat sheet](https://vim.rtorr.com/))
 ```
 exec --no-startup-id xrandr --output *screen-name* --mode 1920x1080
-exec --no-startup-id feh --bg-scale $HOME*/Downloads/some-example-image.jpg*
+exec --no-startup-id feh --bg-scale $HOME/Downloads/some-example-image.jpg
 ```

-Also, you might want to assign a keybind to firefox.
-To do so, paste this line into your configuration (the location does not matter but it's a good idea to put all your keybindings after kill focused window keybind, that way it's easier to spot them in the file).
+Also, you might want to assign a keybind for opening a firefox window.
+To do so, paste this line into your configuration (the location does not matter but it's a good idea to put all your keybindings after the `kill focused window` keybind, that way it's easier to spot them in the file).
 ```
 bindsym $mod+Shift+b exec firefox --new-window
 ```